|

 on the island.
 Lots of donkeys.
 Suitable for

-families or jet-set nightlife lovers.
+families or nightlife lovers.
 There are

 excursions to Ancient Mycenae, Epidavros and the